ICPM 2025 October 20-24, 2025, Montevideo (Uruguay)

 Submission Guidelines

-Contributions to all calls should be submitted electronically to the Workshop management system connecting to https://easychair.org/my/conference?conf=icpm2023.
+Contributions to all calls should be submitted electronically to the Workshop management system connecting to https://easychair.org/my/conference?conf=icpm2025.
 At least one author of each accepted paper is expected to participate in the conference and present his/her work.

 Submissions must be original contributions that have not been published previously.
-Authors are requested to prepare submissions according to the format of the Lecture Notes in Business Information Processing (LNBIP) series by Springer href="http://www.springer.com/computer/lncs?SGWID=0-164-6-791344-0.
 Submissions must be in English and must not exceed 12 pages (including figures, bibliography and appendices).
 Each paper should contain a short abstract, clarifying the relation of the paper with the workshop topics, clearly state the problem being addressed, the goal of the work, the results achieved, and the relation to the literature.
+Research papers will be published by Springer as a post-workshop proceedings volume in the series Lecture Notes in Business Information Processing (LNBIP).
+Due to editorial requirements, traditional workshops are expected to have an acceptance rate for research papers published in the LNBIP series of not more than 50%.

 Registrations are managed by the ICPM system